KW-tech/Project-1-Elk-Stack/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Load Balancer machine can accept connections from the Internet.
 It then directs the traffic to the individual Web Servers as the load dictates.
-Access to this machine is only allowed from the following IP addresses: 24.149.74.212
+Access to this machine is only allowed from the following IP addresses: Workstaion Local Public IP.

 Machines within the network can only be accessed by the Jump Box.
-- The Jump Box can access the Elk Server (for loading / configuring)  The Local workstation (laptop) can access the Elk Server via a Web Interface (of Kibana) - (from the public IP address)  - its address is 24.149.74.212
+- The Jump Box can access the Elk Server (for loading / configuring)  The Local workstation (laptop) can access the Elk Server via a Web Interface (of Kibana) - (from the public IP address)  - its address is the Workstation Local Public IP.

 A summary of the access policies in place can be found in the table below.